Курс

 • Install and configure ESXi hosts

-• Deploy and configure VMware vCenter® Server Appliance™
+• Deploy and configure vCenter

-• Use VMware vSphere® Client™ to manage the vCenter Server inventory and the vCenter Server
+• Use the vSphere Client to create the vCenter inventory and assign roles to vCenter users

-• Use the vSphere Client to create virtual machines, templates, clones, and snapshots
+• Use the vSphere® Client™ to create virtual machines, templates, clones, and snapshots

-• Manage virtual machine resource use
+• Manage virtual machine resource allocation

 • Migrate virtual machines with VMware vSphere® vMotion® and VMware vSphere® Storage vMotion®

-• Create and manage a vSphere cluster that is enabled with VMware vSphere® High Availability and
+• Create and configure a vSphere cluster that is enabled with VMware vSphere® High Availability and VMware vSphere® Distributed Resource Scheduler™

 Certifications